sgibson91/binderhub-deploy/README.md

 A list of availabe tags can be found [here](https://cloud.docker.com/repository/docker/sgibson91/binderhub-setup/tags).
 It is recommended to use the most recent version number.
-The `latest` tag is the most recent build from `master` branch and may be subject fluctuations.
+The `latest` tag is the most recent build from the default branch and may be subject fluctuations.

 Then, run the container with the following arguments, replacing the `<>` fields as necessary: